team-nameless/nameless-discord-bot/README.md

 config.py <- It should be here
 """
 import nextcord
+from typing import List

+# Obviously, your bot token
 TOKEN: str = "[bot-token-here]"

 # nextcord.utils.MISSING for global commands
 # List[int] for guilds
 GUILD_IDs = nextcord.utils.MISSING

+# In case you need ext-based commands
+PREFIXES: List[str] = ["alongprefix."]
 ```